Strategies for Successfully Brushing Your Child’s Teeth

 Parents are the best brushers for little teeth.

-As soon as your child’s first tooth emerges, begin brushing with a small amount (about the size of a grain of rice) size of fluoride toothpaste.
+As soon as the first tooth emerges, you should brush your child’s teeth with a small amount (about the size of a grain of rice) size of fluoride toothpaste.
 A small travel sized tube of toothpaste should last you at least 6 months.
 When your child is old enough to spit out the toothpaste on his or her own, you can graduate to a pea-sized amount of toothpaste.
 Check the label on the tube to see if your toothpaste contains fluoride or not.
 It is the only ingredient that actively fights against cavities.

 How can you help your child brush for two whole minutes?